AmiiThinks/benchmarks/micrortsdockers/README.md

 # Benchmark for MicroRT

 Author: Rubens O. Moraes (rubensolv@gmail.com)
+## Warning:
+This Docker relies on Ubuntu Container and it may not run on Mac OS.
+The current setting was tested on linux/unix distribution.
 ## Environments:
 We provided different environments for MicroRTS, according to the map and enemies for each map.
 Each environment is related with one different folder in the repository.